Sharda University Admissions 2025

 Correct Option - C

-Solution -The idea of liberalisation refers to the reduction of government rules and constraints in many sectors of the economy.
+Solution -The idea of liberalisation refers to reducing government rules and constraints in many sectors of the economy.
 It entails lowering trade obstacles, increasing competition, fostering private sector participation, and enhancing economic openness.

 13. 'Other Backward Class' refers to: